CoderCo-Learning/challenges/challenge2/README.md

 🚫 Rules

 - ❌ No ChatGPT / AI tools allowed.
 Only as a last resort when you're stuck.
-- ✅ You can and should Google, read man pages, official docs
+- ✅ You can and should Google, read man pages, official docs.
+Please please i don't wanna see AI everywhere and especially the comments.
+If you use it, make sure to justify and show you understand what you did.
 - 📷 Screenshots/logs in the repo to show your workings.
 - 🔍 Your steps should be reproducible and explain your thinking